ssanj/sbt-scuggest/README.md

 [info] }
 [info] To update the project with the above contents, "set scuggestSimulate := false" and run scuggestGen.
 ```

+## Publishing

+To publish a new version perform the following tasks:

+1. publish
+2. bintrayRelease

 ## Caveats